Which Plants Can I Grow in Seattle?

 Salal (Gaultheria shallon): This plant truly looks like something you would see in a fantasy movie.
 The urn-shaped flowers that it blooms look nothing short of otherworldly, coming in pinks and whites and daintily covering the entire shrub during its blooming season.
 These flowers make way for the black fruits that birds and local wildlife love!
 Plant this shrub in sun to partial shade to ensure that it thrives!

 If you’re looking for more great ideas, go visit the Washington Park Arboretum.
-Not only will you see a robust variety of plant life that thrives in the Seattle Climate, but some beautiful displays of landscaping and gardening as well.
+Not only will you see a robust variety of plant life that thrives in the Seattle planting zone, but some beautiful displays of landscaping and gardening as well.
 Go in April for the cherry blossom bloom and some exceptional photo opportunities!

 Seattle Gardening Tips